swiss-seismological-service/seedlink_raw_plugin/README.md

 streamer.start()

 #
-# Read data from hardware and pass it to the streamer that makes them available
+# Read data from hardware and pass it to the streamer that makes it available
-# to whoever connects to it adn request the registered channels
+# to connected clients (seedlink raw plugins)
 #
 while True:
   #